 As with all climbs in the high-mountain environment, the ascent of Mont Blanc is dependent on weather conditions.
 The high-mountain environment is directly impacted by global warming.
 The rise in temperatures leads to a reduction in snow cover, which causes more frequent rock fall.
 The normal route on Mont Blanc, and the climb to the Goûter hut in particular, are no exception.
 The mountains impose their own rules and, owing to bad weather or an unsatisfactory level of danger, the climb may not be possible.
 If this is the case, we will suggest an alterative objective depending on the conditions, such as the Gran Paradiso or Monte Rosa.

-The programme described above is a guide only and may change depending on the group’s abilities, opening times for the cable cars, weather conditions and conditions in the mountains.
-Refunds will not be made for changes to this programme.
+The program described above is a guide only and may change depending on the group’s abilities, opening times for the cable cars, weather conditions and conditions in the mountains.
+Refunds will not be made for changes to this program.

 We recommend you take particular care over you choice of equipment, as it plays a large role in the success of your trip.
 Weight is critical, and you must always evaluate the weight-to-comfort ratio to find the best compromise.
 Weather conditions can be extremely variable: from 20ºC on the approach route to the hut, to -15ºC on the summit (like a cold winter’s day in a ski resort).
 Generally speaking, it is better to put on several thin layers than to have one bulky item of warm clothing, and it is vital that you remain dry at all times.